 8. Distributions to Beneficiaries.
 The primary Beneficiary(ies) designated by the Grantor will receive the balance of the Trust Account following the Grantor's death in the percentage indicated by the Grantor.
 If any primary Beneficiary predeceased the Grantor, the deceased Beneficiary's share will instead be distributed to the remaining primary Beneficiary(ies) equally, or in the proportion the Grantor may have indicated.
 If all of the Grantor's primary Beneficiaries predecease the Grantor, or if the Grantor failed to name any primary Beneficiary, but named contingent Beneficiaries, the balance of the Trust Account will be distributed to the contingent Beneficiaries named by the Grantor, if any, in the percentage indicated by the Grantor.
-The foregoing rules applicable with respect to primary Beneficiaries are also applicable with respect to contingent Beneficiaries.
-If all of the designated Beneficiaries predecease the Grantor, the balance of the assets in the Trust Account will be distributed to the Grantor's estate.
+The foregoing rules applicable with respect to primary Beneficiaries predecease the Grantor designated Beneficiaries predecease the Grantor, the balance of the Account will be distributed to the contingent Beneficiaries.
+If all of the designated by the Grantor.
+The foregoing rules applicable with respect to primary Beneficiaries predecease the Grantor, the balance of the Account will be distributed to the contingent Beneficiaries.
+If all of the designated Beneficiaries predecease the Grantor, the balance of the Account will be distributed to the Grantor.

-At any time, any Beneficiary may designate his or her own Beneficiary(ies) ("Successor Beneficiaries") of the Beneficiary's interest in the Trust Account, and any such designation may be changed or revoked at any time by written designation executed by the Beneficiary in a form and manner prescribed by, or acceptable to, and filed with, the Trustee.
-If a Beneficiary does not predecease the Grantor but dies before receiving his or her entire interest in the Trust Account, his or her remaining interest in the Trust Account shall be paid to the successor Beneficiary(ies).
+At any time, any Beneficiary may designate his or her own Beneficiary(ies) ("Successor Beneficiaries") of the Beneficiary's interest in the Trust Account, and any such designation may be changed or revoked at any time by written designation executed by the Beneficiary in a form and manner prescribed by, or acceptable to, and filed with, the Trustee if a Beneficiary does not predecease the Grantor but dies before receiving his or her entire interest in the Trust Account, his or her remaining interest in the Trust Account shall be paid to the successor Beneficiary (ies).
 If there is no accepted successor beneficiary designation on file with the Trustee, the Trustee shall distribute the deceased Beneficiary's Trust Account to the Beneficiary's estate if the Beneficiary survived the Grantor.
 The rules set forth above with respect to beneficiary designations made by the Grantor shall also apply to such successor beneficiary designations made by a Beneficiary, as the context may require.

 If the Trustee is unable to make a distribution to a Grantor, a Beneficiary, or other distributee because the last known mailing address of such individual or entity reflected in the Trustee's records, if any, is no longer valid, the Trustee may hold the proceeds in a noninterest-bearing account until such funds escheat by operation of law, and shall incur no liability for so doing.
 Under no circumstances shall the Trustee be required to ascertain the whereabouts of any Beneficiary or other distributee.
-The Beneficiary(ies) are responsible to ensure that distributions are made in accordance with the provisions of Article IV of the IRA.
+The Beneficiary (ies) is responsible to ensure that distributions are made in accordance with the provisions of Article IV of the IRA Trust Agreement.
 The Trustee shall withhold federal income tax from any distribution from the Trust Account as required under applicable law.